On Finite-Size D-Branes in Superstring Theory: Conclusions

 \section{Conclusions}

 The motivation for this work was to better understand bound states of D-branes in superstring theory.
-In particular, we focused on the D(-1)-D3 brane system, since the corresponding field theory in four dimensions is the well-known $\mathcal{N}=4$ SYM theory which admits pointlike instantons as singular non-perturbative configurations which are recovered from the D(-1)-D3 brane bound state in the field theory limit.
-The purpose of this paper was then to study the possibility to extend this connection to finite size (not pointlike) D(-1) branes inside a D3 background, constructing them as marginal deformation of the worldsheet theory of pointlike D(-1) branes.
+In particular, we focused on the D(-1)-D3 brane system, since the corresponding field theory in four dimensions is the well-known $\mathcal{N}=4$ SYM theory which admits pointlike instantons as singular, non-perturbative configurations, which are recovered from the D(-1)-D3 brane bound state in the field theory limit.
+In this paper we studied the possibility to extend this connection to finite size (not pointlike) D(-1) branes inside a D3 background, constructing them as marginal deformation of the worldsheet theory of pointlike D(-1) branes.

 The standard worldsheet approach can not be applied here for two reasons.
 First, the computation of the instanton profile is a off-shell problem in string theory; second, there are subtleties with the integration over odd moduli in super moduli space which are not captured by the worldsheet description.
-In the present paper we circumvented this problem by working with the $A_\infty$ SFT.
+In the present paper we deal with this problem by working with the $A_\infty$ SFT.

 After reviewing the derivation of the instanton profile in the small size ($\rho/\sqrt{\alpha'}\ll 1$) and far distance ($\sqrt{\alpha'}/|x-x_0|\ll 1$) limit, we extended this result to all orders in $\sqrt{\alpha'}/|x-x_0|$.
 We also studied the deformation corresponding to the blow up mode of the size of a D(-1) brane inside a D3 background.
-This deformation was found to be marginal at second order in size, while an obstruction was found at third order.
-This result suggests that a full description of the moduli space of instantons can not be achieved in this simple way; a finite size instanton should correspond to a more complicated background in string theory (possibly along the lines of \cite{Schnabl:2019oom}).
-Another interesting avenue is to explore exact marginality of more generic SFT solution, not satisfying the ADHM constraints.
+This deformation was found to be marginal at second order in size, insensitive of the ADHM constraints, while at third order in addition to the ADHM constraints an addition zero-momentum gluon is required for marginality.

+An interesting question to explore is whether it is possible to find more generic hermitian string fields that are solutions to the equations of motion not satisfying the ADHM constraints.
+We were not able to find any such solutions but cannot exclude them on general grounds at this point.

 While we considered the specific case of the D(-1)-D3 brane bound state in this paper, our approach applies equally well to generic D$p$-D$(p+4)$ brane bound states.
 Another interesting extension concerns the blow up of orbifold singularities in closed super string field theory \cite{Dixon:1985jw,Baba:2009ns,Erler:2014eba,Sen:2015uaa}.
 We hope to come back to this question in the near future.